Michael O'Neill

 IKEA’s brand identity ranks among some of the most iconic logos, campaigns and companies in recent history.
 Just like Coca-Cola has its signature colours and script, there’s hardly any mistaking IKEA’s bold lettering or its blue and yellow themes.
 Like Apple, every retail store offers exciting customer experiences from the moment you spot their unmistakable facades on the horizon.

+By emphasising its commitment to consistency and design, IKEA promotes strong brand loyalty that is an integral part of its marketing plan.
 Who would have thought we’d get so excited about the prospect of hauling home a few flat boxes and whipping out a hex key to build our own furniture?

 IKEA’s marketing strategy is so successful because it’s original, distinctive and imaginative while also maintaining a clear value proposition.
+This blend of creativity and clarity reflects an effective marketing strategy, one that supports growing marketing hub opportunities and positions IKEA as a leading furniture retailer.

 If I told you I owned a LAIVA bookcase, then chances are, without even being able to picture the item, you’d know: